grro/smartmeter_webthing/README.md

 ```
 sudo smartmeter --command listen --port 7122 --sport /dev/ttyUSB-meter
 ```
-Here, the webthing API will be bound to the local port 7122.
+Here, the webthing API will use the local port 7122.
 Additionally, the device address of the IR sensor has to be set.
 To configure the device address refer [setup device](configure.md)

 Alternatively to the *listen* command, you can use the *register* command to register and start the webthing service as systemd unit.
-By doing this the webthing service will be started automatically on boot.
-Starting the server manually using the *listen* command is no longer necessary.
+By doing this, the webthing service will be started automatically on boot time.
+Starting the server manually using the *listen* command as shown above is no longer necessary.
 ```
 sudo smartmeter --command register --port 7122 --sport /dev/ttyUSB-meter
 ```